-Intuitively, the primed formulas in $\tau[\varphi]$ correspond to formulas evaluated in the world "there", whilst unprimed formulas correspond to formulas evaluated in "here".
-In order to fully express the semantics of the logic of here-and-there, the only additional requirement needed is to ensure that all formulas true in "here" are also true in "there".
-This can be conveniently expressed in terms of the condition $V \leq V'$, where V is the set of atoms occurring in φ .
+In order to fully express the semantics of the logic of here-and-there, in addition to encoding its inductive truth conditions, we must also make sure that all formulas true "here" are also true "there".
+However, this can be conveniently expressed in terms of the condition $V \leq V'$, where V is the set of atoms occurring in φ .
 Indeed, we have the following relation: